 And so I found myself deep in the Sahara, drinking up to 12 litres of water a day, running when I could but often walking over the scolding sand.
 The race requires that you carry everything that you need to survive on your back, except water for the 6 days of racing.
 Each stage starts once the sun is already high in the sky and the temperatures are well into the 30’s (centigrade).
 The mercury continues to rise into the low 50’s, in the shade, at midday.
 Each night racers would gather at medical tents where doctors handed out 6 000 painkillers, 2.3 km of bandage and 150 litres of disinfectant.
-After the longest stage (87 km run through the day and night) doctors performed 750 foot operations, on a field of 1 000 runners.
-Pain was very much the order of the day.
+After the longest stage (87 km run through the day and night) doctors performed 750-foot operations, on a field of 1 000 runners.
+The pain was very much the order of the day.

-It may sound bizarre, but the endurance of mind over body can bring levels of unadulterated joy, often preceded or followed by shattering lows.
+It may sound bizarre, but the endurance of mind over the body can bring levels of unadulterated joy, often preceded or followed by shattering lows.
 I experienced this at its most intense 60km into the long stage.
 I was walking through a dune field, under a full moon, my head torch switched off with only the distant light of another runner to guide me.
-Suddenly just beyond my next step a desert gerbil rushed across my path.
-The appearance of such delicate life in this starkly beautiful, but desolate landscape gave me immense strength to drive on.
+Suddenly just beyond my next step, a desert gerbil rushed across my path.
+The appearance of such a delicate life in this starkly beautiful, but desolate landscape gave me immense strength to drive on.
 There lies in all of us a will to discover what we are capable of, right at the edge of what we deem possible.
-In that quiet moment I found an answer; we can do anything if the cause runs deep.
+In that quiet moment, I found an answer; we can do anything if the cause runs deep.
 The knowledge that each step could make a fraction of a difference to defending the rhinos I watch each day, made the pain and will to sleep fall away.

 The mission of Rhinos Without Borders is hugely ambitious.
 Some would even say out of reach.
 Yet when I signed up for the Marathon des Sables I had never run a 10k, let alone a marathon.
 If the cause runs deep you will find a way to silence pain and doubt.
 So says my finisher’s medal and so say the rhinos who now hold strong in Botswana’s Okavango Delta.